A V.I.P. (very important peel) – The Vi Peel

 VI PEEL FOR ACNE

 Chemical peels are effective as part of acne treatment.
 They are specifically useful for speeding up results.
 As acne is often a chronic problem, it works best when used in combination with other treatments.
+They also help for the hyperpigmentation and scarring that occur with acne lesions.

 VI PEEL FOR ACNE SCARS